 The introduction of a Gpc-scale local void changes the story.
-A local underdense region with us as observers inside could cause the detection of obvious peculiar motion of nearby supernovae (SNe).
-A Gpc-scale void makes sure that almost all detected SNe live inside, which biases local measurement of Hubble parameter and ease the Hubble tension (see \cite{Ding:2019mmw} for more details).
-Since it is very unlikely for the position of the Milky Way to locate at the exact center of this local void, the observational anisotropy would be induced by an off-center location of observers inside the void \cite{Alnes:2006pf, Alnes:2006uk, Nistane:2019yzd}.
+A local underdense region with us as observers inside could cause additional peculiar motion of nearby supernovae (SNe).
+A Gpc-scale void makes sure that almost all detected SNe live inside, which biases local measurement of the Hubble parameter and eases the Hubble tension (see \cite{Ding:2019mmw} for more details).
+Since it is very unlikely for the position of the Milky Way to be located at the exact center of this local void, the observational anisotropy would be induced by an off-center location of observers inside the void \cite{Alnes:2006pf, Alnes:2006uk, Nistane:2019yzd}.

-In this Letter, we propose that the amplitude inconsistency between CMB and quasar dipoles can also be explained by our offset from the center of a void.
+In this article, we propose that the amplitude inconsistency between CMB and quasar dipoles can also be explained by our offset from the center of a void.
 Due to the existence of such an anisotropic spacetime in an off-center void, the detected photons from different directions have experienced different cosmic expansion histories, which causes an anisotropy in their cosmic redshifts.
-The CMB dipole and quasar dipole, measured from CMB temperature perturbations and hemisphere quasar number counting \cite{Rameez:2017euv} respectively, could also be in part attributed to the redshift dipole anisotropy.
-Since the redshift dipole is induced by anisotropic matter distribution inside the void, it reaches a peak value at the boundary of the void.
-Thus, by considering that we live at an off-center position of a void, the origin of the quasar dipole can be explained, where the void has thick boundary and is as large as the average distance from us to distant quasars.
-We also provide a first-principle calculation of the intrinsic matter density dipole anisotropy in an off-center local void scenario, which is the origin of the detected cosmic dipole and has a similar behavior to the redshift dipole.
+The CMB dipole that measured from CMB temperature perturbations can be in part attributed to the redshift dipole anisotropy.
+Meanwhile, quasar dipole that measured from hemisphere quasar number counting \cite{Rameez:2017euv}, can be partly attributed to the anisotropic matter distribution in the view of an off-center observer, where the void is as large as the average distance from us to distant quasars.
+Depend on void profile, the observed amplitude of dipole structures at different redshifts varies, especially has a peak amplitude around the void boundary.
+Such a peak feature around void boundary would provide an opportunity for us to explain the observed dipolar tension between CMB dipole and quasar dipole.
+In addition, Another part of origin of observed dipoles comes from the peculiar velocity of our solar system in the rest frame of CMB.
+To fully understand the dipolar tension in local void scenario, a combination study on void-induced dipole and peculiar velocity induced dipole would be detailed investigated in this work.